Lumi-supercomputer/LUMI-training-materials/docs/2day-next/105-SoftwareStacks.md

 -   LUMI is a **very leading edge** and also an **inhomogeneous machine**.
 Leading edge often implies **teething problems** and inhomogeneous doesn't make life easier either.

-    1. It uses a **novel interconnect** which is an extension of Ethernet rather than being based on InfiniBand, and that interconnect has a different software stack than your typical Mellanox InfiniBand cluster.
+    1. It uses a **novel interconnect** which is an extension of Ethernet (and a precursor of the upcoming Ultra Ethernet standard) rather than being based on InfiniBand, and that interconnect has a different software stack than your typical Mellanox InfiniBand cluster.
     2. It also uses a **relatively new GPU architecture**, AMD CDNA2, with a not fully mature software ecosystem.
         The GPU nodes are really **GPU-first**, with the **interconnect cards connected directly to the GPU packages**